DNS Zone Editor Tutorial

 The second difference in the Advanced DNS Zone editor is that you are able to add one additional type of record – TXT.
 The A and CNAME records are still available and you can choose to add such records from the same drop-down menu.

 The TXT record is not that commonly used but it is needed in several cases, for example when creating an SPF record for your domain name.
-Also there is an additional field to add TTL (time to leave) for the record you are creating.
+Also there is an additional field to add TTL (time to live) for the record you are creating.
 If there are no specific requirements you can use the default value 14400 for TTL.
 This will not cause any issues.

 Last but not least the third difference in the Advanced DNS Zone Editor is in the Manage existing records section.
 There are several differences here.
 The TTL for each record is displayed.

 You can not only delete but also edit existing records.
 This can be done by clicking the Edit link.